john-tornblom/ps5-payload-elfldr/README.md

 version of this ELF loader which can be launched directly from the menu system.

-Once the payload has been launched, a new socket server is started from the `ScePartyDaemon` process that accepts ELFs on port 9021:
+Once the payload has been launched, a new socket server is started from the process that accepts ELFs on port 9021:
 ```console
 john@localhost:ps5-payload-elfldr$ nc -q0 PS5_HOST 9021 < hello_world.elf
 ```